dbgroup-uestc/cuiyue/README.md

   paper: variable-bandwidth KDE

 \----------------------------------------------------------华丽的分割线----------------------------------------------------------------
-  Long time no sign in (so long as to forgot password...).
+  Long time no sign in (so long as to forgot password:) ).
 It is exciting to find this project got two stars!
-Thank you very much.
+Thank you so much.
 These are the very first starts I've got.
+Also many thanks to Liu et al.!
+It is them who have done these great intensive evaluation works (especially codes) and I'm only a porter. \
-Besides updating the above mentioned 12 papers, I am going to follow up with state-of-art works on recommendation systems, which will be concluded in the archive named "RecSys 2018-".\
+  Besides continue updating 12 papers, I am going to follow up with state-of-art works on recommendation systems, which will be presented in the new archive named "RecSys 2018-" More detailed discussion is also documented there.\
+  2019.3.12\
  \----------------------------------------------------------华丽的分割线---------------------------------------------------------------

   5.Location recommendation in location-based social networks using user check-in data \